Frequently asked questions

 Is natural perfume better?

 • Well, like many things, the answer is not simple.
 There are so many different factors to consider and personal choice plays its part.
-Using synthetic materials allows a perfumer to produce effects that cannot be achieved with naturals alone.
+Using synthetic materials can allow a perfumer to produce effects that cannot be achieved with naturals alone.
 Synthetics are usually much cheaper and don't vary in composition depending on season and place.

 • On the other hand, natural materials are more complex and can express a sense of place or terroir that a synthetic cannot.
 Some essential oils are known to have a therapeutic effect on the body and mind.